SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

     Index
     ```

-Now you can run our application.
-A blank page that contains `Index` is rendered.
+Now you can run the application.
+When starting, the application renders a blank page that contains the `Index`.

 ### Extending default translations

 {{< product-c8y-iot >}} comes with a wide range of content that is already translated in multiple languages.
 These translations can be extended.

 1. Create the new file `translations/locales/de.po`: